 Make the Marinade:

-Measure the vinegar and then the olive oil into a bowl or Pyrex measuring container.
-Dump in the entire jar of garlic.
+Measure the vinegar, red wine, and then the olive oil into a bowl or Pyrex measuring container.
+If you don’t like chopping garlic, dump in the entire jar of garlic.
 Yes, it is a great lot of garlic, but most of it will be discarded when you drain the marinade leaving only its essence on the steak and mushroom.
-Add the paprika, cilantro, and pepper.
-Stir well.
+Add the paprika, cilantro, pepper, and salt Stir well.

 Put the steak in one of the zip lock bags.
 Do not seal the bag.